Is the sun harmful to children?

 Sun smart clothing

 Encourage your child to be “sun-smart.”
-Make sure they cover up with appropriate clothes.
-Closely-woven material offers natural protection from the sun.
+Make sure they cover up with loose, appropriate clothes.
+Closely-woven cotton material offers natural protection from the sun.
 If you can see through the clothing easily, then UV rays can get through too.
 A long-sleeved shirt and pants are the best clothes to protect the skin.
 A wide-brimmed hat without ties, especially one that covers the neck, is recommended.
 Avoid baseball caps that do not shade the ears or back of the neck.
-You may consider purchasing lightweight, sun-protective suits and hats that are specially designed for swimming and playing outside.
+You may consider purchasing lightweight, sun-protective swimsuits and hats that are specially designed for swimming and playing outside.

 Dermatologists strongly recommend a sunscreen with UVA and UVB protection and a Sun Protection Factor (SPF) of 30 or more if you and your child are out in the sun.
 Use a lip balm with SPF 30 as well.
 Make sure to use products approved by the Canadian Dermatology Association (look for their name or logo on the label).

 For a small number of children, the chemicals in some sunscreens can trigger a skin rash or burn when exposed to the sun.
 Do a patch test on a small area of skin before applying the product more widely, or use a mineral-based sunscreen that contains zinc or titanium to minimize the risk of a skin reaction.